jasonrudolph/one-rep-max/README.md

 # TODO

+* Provide visual feedback to the user (i.e., spinner or equivalent) when the app is working
+* Validate user input.
+(The ClojureScript One sample app provides an [example][clojurescript-one-form-state].)
 * Support navigation with the browser's "back" button.
 See:
   [one.sample.history][history-management].
 * Compile compressed CSS as part of the build (using `compass compile --output-style=compressed`) and remove the generated stylesheet from the repo (i.e., `screen.css`).

 # Credits